tickCoder/TICKCodeManager/README.md

 # TICKCodeManager
-A code manager for mac os x
+A code manager for Mac OS X